-7. CREDIT ENHANCEMENTS
+8. CREDIT ENHANCEMENTS

 The Loan Fund administers proceeds of an \$8 million conditional grant from the Department of Education (ED) (see Note 2) in collaboration with the Nonprofit Finance Fund to use the grant proceeds plus interest earned to provide credit enhancement for charter schools.
-Under the agreement, the Loan Fund facilitates additional security to lenders and investors by using the ED grant funds for the fulfillment of debt service reserve requirements on behalf of the charter school bond holders and lenders, as well as provide loan guarantees and collateral funds.
+Under the agreement, the Loan Fund facilitates additional security to lenders and investors by using the ED grant funds for the fulfillment of debt service reserve requirements on behalf of the charter school bond holders and lenders, as well as providing loan guarantees and collateral funds.
 The Loan Fund was considered to have met the conditions upon substantial deployment of the funds, but undeployed funds must be returned to and are refundable to ED in the case of default.
 The ED agreement expires in September 2040.
+The Loan Fund actively monitors this program and no losses are deemed probable for 2020 or 2019.